bibanon/bibanon/Stories/Cool-Story-Bro/Chapters/CSB-Chapter-4.md

 \>\>1252945

 haha thanks, took me a while, also sorry about the wonky chin and abnormally shaped torso and lack of hair and nipples.

+## 1242423 (OP)

+As I walked down the steps I removed the gloves and folded them into one another inside out,tieing them up at the end, then I threw them into my bag along with with paint mask, as I reached the bottom she was standing very still, neither of us said a word as we approached the car, before getting in I took off my tracksuit jacket and trainers and threw them into the bag, reaching in I took out my money, ring, locket and watch and put them in the centre console, along with 60 quid I found in his wallet, before stuffing the coat back in followed by my t-shirt, beanie and bottoms, then I put my work shirt back on followed by my cargos and shoes... then I stepped out of the back and into the drivers seat.

+Still she refused to say a word, when I started the car she said "Please take those off..."
+"What?"
+I said, looking towards her while taking out a cigarette, "Those fucking sunglasses..."
+She said as she broke down crying, I took them off to examine them and there were blotches of blood, I looked in the mirror and there was blood on my cheeks too, I was also drenched in sweat, I could feel the cold wind through my car window as the adrenaline slowly dissipated through my body and my hear rate came down... her crying was loud and mournful, I touched her and she flinched at me with fear in her eyes...

 ## 1242447 (OP)